Equilibria in Network Constrained Markets with System Operator: Price differences, link saturation, and non-negativity of the demand

 \subsection{Non-negativity of the demand}

 As mentioned in Remark \ref{remark:negative-demand}, the demand vector $z$ can have negative entries in general.
-Enforcing the constraint ${z} \ge 0$ while computing the market maker's best response comes at the cost of complicating the model, requiring the analysis of the resulting generalized Nash equilibria of the game.
+Enforcing the constraint ${z} \ge 0$ while computing the \tcb{system operator}'s best response comes at the cost of complicating the model, requiring the analysis of the resulting generalized Nash equilibria of the game.
 With the following result, we provide a sufficient condition for the non-negativity of ${z}$.